PintaProject/Pinta-Community-Addins/README.md

 - Make sure you have mautil installed by installing the mono-addins-utils package.
 - Build your add-in as described in the tutorial (look at the existing add-ins for a hint).
 - Run "mautil pack" on your resulting DLL file to create a mpack file (Mono.Addins installaton package).
-- Copy that mpack file to the "repository" subfolder.
+- Copy that mpack file to the correct "repository" subfolder.
+  - If your addin is crossplatform, put it in the "All" folder (You don't need to put the same mpack in the three platform subfolders, just the one cross-platform folder.)
+  - If your addin depends on different things on different platforms (like native code), put it in the correct subfolder.
 - Run "update_repository.sh" to regenerate the add-in index.
 - If you wish, you can locally test that your mpack works by adding the repository in Pinta through Add-in Manager -> Gallery -> Manage repositories -> Add -> Register a local repository, and then installing the addin that way.
 - Commit to git and send a pull request to get your add-in included/updated.
 (Reliable add-in authors may be given commit rights to the main repository)